biolink/biolink-model/docs/id.md

 {: .translator_minimal-subset-label }

-A unique identifier for a resource.
+A unique identifier for an entity.
 Must be either a CURIE shorthand for a URI or a complete URI

 URI: [biolink:id](https://w3id.org/biolink/vocab/id)